wiretap-retro/mt32-pi-bay/README.md

 - Mount your mt32-pi into the StarTech bay adapter and connect the 2.54mm pitch DuPont connectors to the panel header.

 ## Revision Notes
+Rev 1 2025-05-28 --- Remapped rotary encoder CW/CCW pins for proper volume up/down when physically turned.
-2025-05-03 --- Cleaned up assembly instructions, added knob to other BOM items section.
+Rev 0 2025-05-03 --- Cleaned up assembly instructions, added knob to other BOM items section.

 ## License
 This project uses the UNLICENSE.
 Feel free to do what you want with it.
 Check over the project before ordering.
 Build at your own risk.